collindching/Data-Science-Journey/README.md

 I also want to strenghten my SQL and data visualization skills since these are key skills for data analysts.
 To that end, I'll be working through SQLZoo.net, _The Business Intelligence Analyst Course 2019_, and _Data Visualization and Communication with Tableau_.

-Update: In my current job as a decision scientist, I'm finding Excel to be an extremely critical component of my work.
-So need to invest more time.
-Will be using [_ExcelIsFun_](https://www.youtube.com/channel/UCkndrGoNpUDV-uia6a9jwVg).

 ### What I'm working on now

 - **Courses**